 There were many temptations thrown my way, from school lunches, family parties, and holiday activities I had to show my self-control and not give in to the many unhealthy foods that were brought my way.
 When I wanted to cheat or quit the program, I had to fight.
 There were many nights where I wanted the bag of chips in the pantry or make a batch of cookies, but I knew I couldn’t.
 When I was attending a place where I knew they didn’t have the food I could eat I always had snacks on hand.
 (Having a snack has saved me many times.)
 Family parties and holiday activities really put my self-control to the test, but after those hard days, I felt like I won something.
 I was so proud of myself.
 The hard nights are the reasons I have the results that I do.

-There were many comments that said such as “one bite won’t hurt you,” and people wanted to eat badly just hearing my story because they thought I was depriving myself of food this world offers and considers them the “happy” food.
+There were many comments that said such as “one bite won’t hurt you,” and people wanted to eat certain foods just hearing my story because they thought I was depriving myself of food this world offers and considers them the “happy” food.
 I’m not saying these words tore me down because it made me want to fight harder to prove you don’t need those foods that are typically known to make you happy.
 The foods that truly make me happy are the ones that are good for my body.

 Fast forward to six months later.
 I have lost 45 pounds and feel like a new person.
 Before the Whole30 I was a very shy person, it was very hard for me to talk to people.
 But with this change I have gone through for the past six months while doing the Whole30 has made me break out of my shell and become a better person.
 I have not only changed myself but other people as well.
 I wish to help others start their new journey; it has made me a better person just knowing that I can be an inspiration to others.